louis-heraut/dataverseuR/README.md

 ```

 In the above example, their is several point to understand.
 Every metadata variables needs to be clearly identifed as this.
 So :
-- the name of the variable is precise and not negociable (you need to take an [example](https://github.com/super-lou/dataverseuR_toolbox) to start from it or download a metadata from dataverse with the function `get_datasets_metadata()` to find a metadata name)
+- the name of the variable is precise and not negociable (you need to take an [example](https://github.com/super-lou/dataverseuR_toolbox) to start from it or download a metadata from dataverse with the function `get_datasets_metadata()` to find a metadata name, see [metadata importation](#metadata-importation))
 - the variable needs to be stored in a variable environment clearly identify here : `META`

 So this way, you can create a R file that gather all that R metadata variables like that :